ejovo13/libejovo/README.md

 ## SRC

-Contains the programs that exhibit proper behavior as prescribed by the exercises.
+Contaions the programs that exhibit prper behavior as prescribed by the exercises.

 ## INC